Type of Journey

-There are numerous places of interest in Agumbe which serve as a major tourist attraction.
-Most of the places of interest are famous Agumbe falls.
+There are numerous places of interest in Agumbe that serve as major tourist attractions.
+Most of the places of interest are famous Agumbe Falls.

 Some of the most popular places of interest are as follows:

-Barkana Falls - Barkana Falls is one of the most famous Agumbe falls.
-At a height of around 850 ft, Barkana falls is the 11th highest waterfall in India.
-Located amidst the thick and dense forests of Western Ghats, the falls are formed by the Seeta River.
+Barkana Falls – Barkana Falls is one of the most famous Agumbe Falls.
+At a height of around 850 ft, Barkana Falls is the 11th-highest waterfall in India.
+Located amidst the thick and dense forests of the Western Ghats, the falls are formed by the Seeta River.
 The name is derived from ‘Barka’, referring to the mouse deer living in the nearby forests.
-Located close to the Barkana falls, is the Barkana ViewPoint which presents mesmerizing sceneries of the Ghats and the adjoining hills.
+Located close to the Barkana Falls, is the Barkana ViewPoint which presents mesmerizing sceneries of the Ghats and the adjoining hills.

-The lip-smacking Malnad cuisine is a specialty in Agumbe.
-It is a combination of Mangalorean and Kodava food and is characterized by freshly ground spices, fresh local ingredients, and less oil.
-The delicious Malnad cuisine of Agumbe is a major attraction for tourists.
+The licking of lips Agumbe’s specialty is Malnad food.
+It combines Kodava and Mangalorean cuisine and is distinguished by freshly ground spices, local, fresh ingredients, and a lack of oil.
+Agumbe’s delectable Malnad food is a top draw for travelers.
 A typical Malnad meal is served on a banana leaf and comprises uppu (salt), Kosambari, Pickle, Palya, Gojju, Raita, Thovve, Chitranna, Curd Rice, dessert, and ghee.
-Akki Roti, Jackfruit idli, Mango rasam, and jackfruit fritters are some popular dishes of the Malnad cuisine
+Popular Malnad cuisines include akki roti, jackfruit idli, mango rasam, and jackfruit fritters.

 How to reach:

-By air - The Mangalore International airport is located at a distance of 140km from Agumbe.
+By air – The Mangalore International Airport is located at a distance of 140km from Agumbe.
 Direct flights to Mangalore airport are available from most cities in the country.
-Another airport close to Agumbe is the Bangalore airport (247 km from Agumbe).
+Another airport close to Agumbe is Bangalore Airport (247 km from Agumbe).